-Getting the proper certifications not only show you’re serious about growing, some promotions actually require you to have a specific level of training or a certificate.
+Getting the proper certifications not only shows you’re serious about growing, some promotions actually require you to have a specific level of training or a certificate.
 If you enrol before you’re up for a promotion, you’ll expedite the process.

-Because promotions usually lead to management and leadership positions, having the ability to motivate and manage employees, make decisions and consider big picture concepts will be key.
+Because promotions usually lead to management and leadership positions, having the ability to motivate and manage employees, make decisions and consider big-picture concepts will be key.
 Senior positions typically require a broader understanding of business including marketing, human resources, accounting and more, so be sure to focus on a well-rounded education.

 There are many ways, in the classroom and online, to get this education and training, even with a work schedule to consider.

 Leadership and higher positions will mean being proactive and stepping out of your comfort zone.

 As you progress, be sure to show your ability to take on projects or work that may be more difficult or even above your experience level— and be sure you do all in your power to be successful in those projects.

 Volunteer to help new staff, get involved in complex decisions and if you have the chance to lead a big initiative, do your best.

 Even if you’re a few years or months away from a promotion, it can be helpful to express interest in openings when a senior colleague leaves the company or gets promoted themselves.
 It can give you a chance to demonstrate all you’ve achieved so far and your desire to accelerate your career.